The Journey of College Softball Recruiting Part 1: Alexa Peterson

 Don’t wait for your high school or travel ball coaches to get you in contact with colleges, take the initiative yourself and proactively reach out to college coaches to get on their radar.

 When Alexa first started emailing college coaches, she was too young for the coaches to email her back and make direct contact.
 But that didn’t stop her, and it shouldn’t stop you either.
 It’s critical to reach out and get on the coaches radar.
-The only response that Alexa got from this outreach was an automated response asking her to fill out a questionnaire, which is also very important!
+The only response that Alexa got from this outreach was an automated response asking her to fill out a questionnaire.
+Which is also very important!
 College baseball and softball coaches will often have a database of prospects, and one way to get in there is by submitting these questionnaires.
 Do not skip that part!
-Some schools even have a “recruit” or “recruit questionnaire” tab on their website that you can click on for more information and a link to their questionnaire.
+Some schools even have a “recruit” or “recruit questionnaire” tab on their website.
+Click on that for more information and a link to their questionnaire.

 Fast forward to Alexa’s sophomore year of high school and Alexa’s travel coach at the time pulled her aside to let her know some very exciting news.
 “Alexa, we received calls from Oregon and Oregon State and they would like for you to come on an unofficial visit if you’re interested.”
 Her coaches enthusiastically told her.